 Bugs can easily make their way into your home, especially if your dog spends a lot of time outdoors.
 Regular cleaning, along with the use of pet-safe home pest control products, can help keep your home bug-free.
 Remember, prevention is always better than cure.

-Fighting Bugs in Out-door Activities
+Fighting Bugs During Outdoor Activities

 Always be mindful when enjoying the outdoors with your dog.
-Aware that fleas and bugs may be hiding in the grass at the park or on your neighbor’s dog.
-Always clean your dog after getting back home.
+Be aware that fleas and other bugs may be hiding in grass at parks or can be transferred through contact with other dogs.

 Keeping your dog safe from bugs doesn't have to involve harsh chemicals.
 There are plenty of non-toxic, eco-friendly methods that can effectively repel bugs while ensuring your furry friend's well-being.
 Let's explore some DIY natural bug repellents, beneficial predatory insects, and the use of water blasts.